In The Admin Offices:

 Alyssa Brubaker, Director of Design: Email Alyssa

-Alyssa Brubaker joined the EAC in 2015 and is currently the Director of Design.
-She is responsible for all design content for exhibitions, events and general Evanston Art Center marketing and advertising, as well as managing and updating the EAC website.
-Alyssa has over 5 years non-profit experience and previously worked for the International Sculpture Center in Hamilton, NJ.
-She currently shares her time as the Exhibitions Coordinator at the University of Chicago, supporting global contemporary art exhibitions at the Reva and David Logan Center for the Arts.
-Brubaker has a B.F.A. in Sculpture from Tyler School of Art Temple University, Philadelphia PA and pursues curatorial projects and photography in her free time.
+Alyssa Brubaker is an independent curator and Exhibitions Manager at the Reva and David Logan Center for the Arts at the University of Chicago.
+Brubaker joined the EAC in 2015 as the Director of Design where she is responsible for all design content for the quarterly class catalogue, exhibitions, events, and general Evanston Art Center marketing and advertising.
+Alyssa has over 7 years non-profit experience and previously worked for the International Sculpture Center in Hamilton, NJ.
+She has a B.F.A. in Sculpture from Tyler School of Art, Temple University in Philadelphia PA and lives in Chicago.

 Cara Feeney, Manager of Exhibitions: Email Cara

 Cara Feeney serves as the Manager of Exhibitions, coordinating all solo, group and curated exhibitions in each EAC gallery.
 This also includes the ongoing Studio Exhibition series, which provides EAC students of all ages and backgrounds with the opportunity to display their artwork in a professional gallery setting.
-In addition, she oversees the Artwork-in-Residence program where artists are given a temporary, semi-public exhibition space to experiment with ongoing projects and develop new work.
 Previously, Cara served as the Office Manager for Redmoon Theater and got her start with the EAC as an intern in 2012.
 Feeney received a B.S. in Studio Arts with an emphasis in Painting from the University of Wisconsin – Madison.

 Christena Gunther, Director of Education: Email Christena

-Christena Gunther serves as Director of Education, overseeing all of the courses, camps, after school and outreach programs the Art Center offers for adults and youth.
-With over ten years nonprofit arts experience at such institutions as the Metropolitan Museum, Lincoln Center and Chicago Architecture Foundation, Christena is passionate about the power of the arts in bringing communities together.
+Since 2018 Christena Gunther has held the Director of Education position, overseeing the courses, camps, after school and outreach programs the Art Center offers for adults and youth.
+With over ten years nonprofit art education and programming experience at such institutions as the Metropolitan Museum, Lincoln Center and Chicago Architecture Foundation, Christena is passionate about the power of the arts in bringing communities together.
 She is the founder and co-chair of Chicago Cultural Accessibility Consortium (CCAC), a nonprofit dedicated to empowering local cultural organizations to become more accessible to guests with disabilities.
 Christena holds a B.A. in Art History and French from University of Wisconsin, and an M.A. in Visual Arts Administration from New York University.

 Jen Montojo, Director of Development: Email Jen